BLCM/bl3mods/Aaron0000/Balands/README.md

 MALIWAN UNIQUE GUNS
 -------------------
-Bubble Blaster - No change.
+Bubble Blaster - No change other than a possible damage adjustment.

-Starkiller - No change.
+Starkiller - No change other than a possible damage adjustment.

-Blind Bandit - No change.
+Blind Bandit - No change other than a possible damage adjustment.

 Shrieking Devil - Removed self-damage.